 Despite increased awareness of the dangers of fraudulent emails, it remains the key point of entry for most cyber attacks.
 UK Government figures suggest that 72% of attacks in 2017 were launched via email.

-The same scenario is repeated with compromised webpages, infected removable drives and insecure personal devices connected to the corporate network.
-The IT team will implement automated systems to minimise these risks – but staff have a part to play too.
+The same scenario is repeated with compromised webpages, infected removable drives, and insecure personal devices connected to the corporate network.
+The IT team will implement automated systems to minimize these risks – but the staff has a part to play too.

-An effective security culture will mean moving from the traditional “trust but verify” model, to a new “verify then trust” alternative.
-This means that any email, file or approach by a third party should be considered hostile until employees prove otherwise.
+Effective security culture will mean moving from the traditional “trust but verify” model, to a new “verify then trust” alternative.
+This means that any email, file, or approach by a third party should be considered hostile until employees prove otherwise.

-The reality is that Advanced Persistent Threats (ATP) use multiple vectors to compromise your security – including spoofing communications from trusted sources.
-Maintaining a healthy level of scepticism helps to reduce the risk of these more subtle techniques successfully infiltrating your systems.
+The reality is that Advanced Persistent Threats (APT) use multiple vectors to compromise your security – including spoofing communications from trusted sources.
+Maintaining a healthy level of skepticism helps to reduce the risk of these more subtle techniques successfully infiltrating your systems.

 Cultural change always starts at the top of the business.
 The IT Director may define what needs to change, but the rest of the C-Suite is responsible for communicating those changes to the rest of the business.